OpenWIS/openwis-tutorials/OWT-4/README.md

 ![](img/restEndpointsCmd.png)

-The REST endpoints are deployed on the embedded Jetty and they can be accessed the via a browser at the default URL: http://localhost:8181/cxf
+The REST endpoints are deployed on the embedded Jetty and they can be accessed via a browser at the default URL: http://localhost:8181/cxf

 ![](img/cxfServicelist.png)